 Do you love chocolate?
 Yeah... so do we!
 This cake is the perfect dessert for you then: a combination of rich chocolate loaf cake made with real dark chocolate and a creamy, indulgent whipped ganache.

 This Chocolate Cake is made from only a few ingredients that you will find very easily in any supermarket.
-Rather than using Cacao Powder like most Chocolate Loaf recipes, it is made with actual cooking chocolate to get the real taste of chocolate.
+Rather than using Cacao Powder like most Chocolate Loaf recipes, it is made with Cooking Chocolate to get an intense taste of chocolate.

-To make the Chocolate Loaf, you will need (keep scrolling for quantities):
+To make this Chocolate Quick Bread, you will need (keep scrolling for quantities):